square/js-jose/README.md

 * ECDH-ES+A192KW (Chrome and IE currently don't support it)
 * ECDH-ES+A256KW (Chrome and IE currently don't support it)
 * ECDSA (could be added once Chrome supports these)
+* RSA-PSS on Linux, OSX and iOS (Chrome supports it only on Windows)
 * HS256, HS384, HS512 (message authentication support could be added in future releases, at the moment only RSA signatures are supported)